 If you choose to read this essay, you are NOT required to write anything about Idestrom's essay.
+You can simply report that you have read it.

 Third McCann Discussion Group: Read and discuss Part III: Chapters 5-7, pp. 85-124.